dk14/wolfram-mega/docs/dsl.md

 The language🌿 is super-easy and embedded into TypeScript.

-Discreet🌿 rooted in modern quantitative finance and renders to a tree of binary options, thus allowing expression of **arbitrary financial contracts**.
+Discreet🌿 is rooted in modern quantitative finance and renders to a tree of binary options, thus allowing expression of **arbitrary financial contracts**.

 Discreet🌿 is typesafe.
 It provides checks and restrictions allowing traders to eliminate known types of redundancies in contracts ("perfect hedges"), thus maximising trading liquidity💦.
 You only collaterise💰 what's necceessary for sufficiency.